Theorem: If All Memory Is Addressable At The End Of Life, Then Afterlife Is All Time And Space And Everything It Contains.

 Reading data from a memory location, into the processor, is done in three steps:

-3. The contents of the data at the memory address in register A, gets copied into register B.
+3. The contents of the memory location currently in register gets copied into register B.

 The information is read into the processor immediately as shown here:

-Writing data from the processor to memory is a three step process too:
+Writing data from the processor to memory is a three-step process:

-1. Move the memory address of the location to be read to, into data register A.
+1. Move the memory address of the location to be read into data register A.

 2. Move the data to be written into data register B.

-Writing data happens at immediately.
+Writing data happens immediately.
 The data will overwrite whatever is in the affected memory location.

-1. Thought As A Continuously Running Computer Program
+4.4.
+Human Thought as a Running Computer Program

 This illustration shows a simplified processor, with four data registers and a program counter.
-When the program counter increments, it moves the next program instruction into the the processor, then executes that current instruction.
+When the program counter increments, it moves the next program instruction into the processor and then executes that current instruction.

 Every processor has an instruction set.
-The instructions set is made up of the instructions that the processor can execute.
+The instructions set is a collection of instructions that the processor can execute.
 Each instruction does one specific thing such as adding two numbers together.
 The instruction set is limited to instructions like adding, moving, or manipulating data.
 Each processor instruction does very little but in combination the instructions form a powerful programming language.

 The processor executes each instruction one at a time as follows:

-2. A new instruction is loaded into the processor with each beat of the clock.
+2. A new instruction is loaded into the processor with the next beat of the clock.

 3. The instruction is executed.